 When someone stops eating so much food, they develop a lower level of body fat.
 Fat contributes to the production of estrogen, which is why those who are severely obese may have a hormone imbalance.

 By lowering the amount of fat in the body, there is less estrogen overload.
 This may have a beneficial impact on muscle mass, energy, sex drive, and self-confidence in both men and women.

 The significant drop in the number of calories that are consumed daily causes weight loss.
 However, the weight that is lost varies from person to person.

 Some people claim to be able to shed 20 pounds or more in a month while intermittent fasting.
 However, we could not find users who experienced such drastic weight-loss after trying The Obesity Code diet plan.

 Improved Energy Levels

-The Cleveland Clinic says that when the body stops expecting food on a regular basis, it may adapt to use the fat that a person already has and the sugar that it receives when someone does eat, more efficiently.
+The Cleveland Clinic says that when the body stops expecting food regularly, it may adapt to use the fat that a person already has and the sugar that it receives when someone does eat more efficiently.

 This could help improve a person’s energy throughout the day.